Galaxy S23 review: this $800 phone is amazing if you spend $860 on it

 The Snapdragon 8 Gen 2 here is a special edition — branded Snapdragon 8 Gen 2 Mobile Platform for Galaxy.
 Not only is it clocked to a slightly higher tick rate, it also helps with the camera trickery behind the curtains.
 The processor's Semantic Segmentation intelligently identifies objects, faces, body parts, what's in the foreground and what's in the background, to achieve much more convincing post processing effects.
 On the Galaxy, it can do that with the selfie camera as well!

 Here's another incentive to upgrade — out of the box, the system of the Galaxy S23 already takes up to 40 GB of storage (curiously, S23+ and S23 Ultra software takes up to 60 GB).
 This means that, if you buy the entry level 128 GB, you will quickly be running out of storage.
-This, and the speed upgrade, is why we firmly recommend upgrading to the 256 GB model (thankfully, a storage upgrade is free during the current pre-order period).
+This, and the speed upgrade, is why we firmly recommend upgrading to the 256 GB model, though this may be impossible in 2025.

 Galaxy S23 Models